Eftichios/Level-4-Individual-Project/src/readme.md

 # Application structure:

 ### Client:
-Contains all code related to the React App, i.e front end.
+Contains all code related to the React App.
-#### Components:
-* A list of React Components in the web app.

-## Server:
+### Server:
 Contains all code related to the server and the database.

+### Ad Hunter:
+Contains all code related to the chrome extension.